 I gotta say, I agree.
 Even though I’m teaching with even less than one month’s teacher training (more on that later), I believe that the concept of “yoga teacher” has been greatly diluted by the rate at which teacher trainings churn out the graduates.
 One month of training does not a teacher make.

 By the time I came to Wellington and started teaching up there, I still hadn’t done any teacher training.
 My home practice was solid, it extended far beyond just the mat, and I read widely.
-But still I craved more.
-Especially because my home practice had evolved out of the set postures of astanga into something far more intuitive and a little niggle in the back of my head was concerned that maybe this wasn’t really yoga anymore and was just me playing around.
+But still, I craved more.
+Especially because my home practice had evolved out of the set postures of ashtanga into something far more intuitive and a little niggle in the back of my head was concerned that maybe this wasn’t really yoga anymore and was just me playing around.

 Enter Twee Merrigan and Prana Flow – a style of yoga which emphasizes connecting to the flow of prana within.
 A light went on.
 This was how I had been practicing at home.